Fauci, Kamala and other words you pronounced incorrectly in 2020 - KESQ

 Isaias (ees-ah-EE-ahs): The Category 1 hurricane that made landfall near Ocean Isle Beach, North Carolina, in early August.
 The storm continued to lose strength as it moved up the East Coast, but left behind damage and at least nine people dead.
 Captioners reported this word was mispronounced more than any other on the list this year, Ehresmann said.

-Kamala Harris (CAW-ma-la HAIR-iss): The California senator who became the first female, first Black and first South Asian Vice President-elect.
+Kamala Harris (CAW-ma-la HAIR-iss): The senator from California who became the first female, first Black and first South Asian vice president-elect.
 This week, Time magazine announced it has named Joe Biden and Harris as 2020’s Person of the Year.

 Leonardo da Vinci (lee-oh-NAR-doe dah-VIN-chee): The Italian artist — and original Renaissance man — whose works include the Mona Lisa.
 But perhaps it wasn’t his genius that landed him on this list.
 According to Ehresmann, he was also the subject of a viral “Da Vinky” meme.
 Do we want to know?

-Note: CORRECTION: A previous version of this story contained the incorrect pronunciation for Yosemite.
-It is yoh-SEH-mih-tee.